metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Import-WinModule.md

 ### -PassThru

-If present, the ModuleInfo objects will be written to the output pipe as deserialized (PSObject) objects.
+If present, the ModuleInfo objects will be written to the output pipe as deserialized (PSObject) objects

 ```yaml
 Type: System.Management.Automation.SwitchParameter